johnwry/dm2/markdown/colossians/colossians.md

     gave credit to God’s name.
 Titus 2:5b

 b.
-Colossians 1:10b – <em>…to please Him in all respects</em>… If they were    <em>filled with the knowledge of God’s will</em>, the Colossian believers
+Colossians 1:10b – * …to please Him in all respects* … If they were    * filled with the knowledge of God’s will* , the Colossian believers
     would be able to live a <strong><u>life</u></strong> completely pleasing to God.